ctm/yld/src/a_public_life.md

 although I haven't done a good job of keeping it up to date.
 I don't have a Facebook or Instagram account.

-Anyway, I've tossed various random stuff into [public repositories](https://github.com/ctm?tab=repositories) in my GitHub account over the years.
+Over the years, I've tossed various random stuff into [public repositories](https://github.com/ctm?tab=repositories) in my GitHub account.
 In 2016 I chose to publicly document [the training](https://github.com/ctm/Bataan-Memorial-Death-March/blob/master/2017.md) I was planning on doing for the 2017 Bataan Memorial Death March.
 It felt weird having so much info out there, but I did hear from others